Azure Spring Apps FAQ

-For how long will Java 8, Java 11, and Java 17 LTS versions be supported?
+How long are Java 8, Java 11, and Java 17 LTS versions supported?

 What is the retire policy for older Java runtimes?

-Public notice will be sent out at 12 months before any old runtime version is retired.
-You will have 12 months to migrate to a later version.
+Public notice is sent out at 12 months before any old runtime version is retired.
+You have 12 months to migrate to a later version.

-- Subscription admins will get email notification when we will retire a Java version.
+- Subscription admins get email notification when we retire a Java version.

-- The retire information will be published in the documentation.
+- The retirement information is published in the documentation.